 The Master of Divinity degree is widely accepted as preparation for ordination in the Anglican Church of Canada, the United Church of Canada, and many other churches.
 At Montreal Dio, our M.Div. students are co-enrolled in McGill University where they learn the foundations of the Christian tradition at one of Canada’s leading universities.
 In the final year of the program–the In Ministry Year–students continue to learn about ministry while putting it all into practice in a full-year church placement.
-Students leave prepared for faithful and creative leadership in churches charting their way to a new future.
+Students leave prepared for faithful and creative leadership in churches, charting their way to a new future.
 The M.Div. is accredited by the Association of Theological Schools.

-In the first two years of the program, students are enrolled in courses on the Bachelor of Theology (B.Th.) program at McGill University.
+In the first two years of the program, students are enrolled in courses from the Bachelor of Theology (B.Th.) program at McGill University.
 In these two years, students take courses at one of the leading theology faculties in Canada and learn of the historic wisdom of the Christian tradition.
 Required topics include the Old and New Testaments, Christian Theology, Ethics, Church History, Christianity in a Global Context, as well as elective courses.
 Greek and Hebrew are not required for graduation but are offered and the college strongly encourages students to take at least one Biblical language.
 M.Div. students also participate fully in the life of the college, including worship in the chapel and our weekly community meals.
 M.Div. students are also enrolled in a non-credit ministry seminar in which they begin to bring together their academic study with their calling to ministry.